 Those other injured people will probably have lawyers fighting for them, so you definitely want someone experienced in your camp to ensure that you get the fullest and fairest settlement possible.

 If you have determined that you have serious injuries and that your case might be a little complicated, before you go running out to hire a personal injury lawyer, you’ll want to answer the next question.

 #5.
 Is there money to pay for your injuries and damages?

 Because almost all injury lawyers work on a contingency fee basis, it really doesn’t make any sense to hire a lawyer if there is no source of money for you (and for your lawyer, for that matter) to get paid.

 The possible sources of money from which you can recover compensation for your injuries include:

 - Third party personal or business assets

-If you aren’t even sure what these coverage are, here is a breakdown of what to look for.
+If you aren’t sure about what insurance policies carried by whom provide these coverages, here is a breakdown of what to look for.

 Third party insurance coverage

 The “third party” is the person who caused the accident, assuming it wasn’t you.
 You will probably know immediately if the person who injured you has insurance coverage because carrying proof of insurance is required by state law.
 So you will likely know at the scene of the accident if they are covered or not.
 However, if you were seriously injured, you were probably being carted off the scene by an ambulance, not exchanging insurance information with the third party.